-Bit # Acronym Name Туре Default Description 7 PDM Power- Down Mode R/W 0 This bit is used in conjunction with the Deep Power-Down command (B9h) to place the device into either Deep Power-Down mode, or Ultra-Deep Power-Down mode.
-Its encoding is: 0: Execution of the B9h command invokes Ultra-Deep Power-Down mode.
+Bit # Acronym Name Туре Default Description 7 PDM Power-Down Mode R/W 0 This bit is used in conjunction with the Deep Power-Down command (B9h) to place the device into either Deep Power-Down mode, or Ultra-Deep Power-Down mode.
+This bit is encoded as follows: 0: Execution of the B9h command invokes Ultra-Deep Power-Down mode.
 This is the same as executing the UDPD command 79h.
 In this mode the SRAM buffer contents are not preserved.
 1: Execution of the B9h command invokes Deep Power-Down mode.
 In this mode the SRAM buffer contents are preserved.
 In both modes, the ABh command is required to exit the corresponding Power-Down mode.
 Simply toggling the CS pin does not result in exiting from Power-Down mode.
-For more information see Section 4.9, Power-Down Considerations.
+For more information see Section 5.9, Power-Down Considerations.
 6 SPM Sequential Program Mode Status R 0 The SPM bit indicates whether the device is in the Byte/Page Program mode or the Sequential Program Mode.
 The default state after power-up or device reset is the Byte/Page Program mode.
-Its encoding is: 0: Byte/Page Programming Mode (default) 1: Sequential Programming Mode entered If software sets this bit to 1, the address is only required for the first transfer of the sequential operation.
+This bit is encoded as follows: 0: Byte/Page Programming Mode (default) 1: Sequential Programming Mode entered If this bit is 1, the address is only required for the first transfer of the sequential operation.
 Therefore, on the first transfer, command, address, and data are required.
 If there are subsequent operations, the address is not required.
-Software must only supply the command and data (on a write).
+Software need only supply the command and data (on a write).
 5 PE Program Error R 0 This bit is set by hardware whenever an error occurs during a program operation.
 4 EE Erase Error R 0 This bit is set by hardware whenever an error occurs during an erase operation.
 3 XiP XiP Mode Select R/W 0 This bit determines whether a command is required each time a read operation is executed using the E7h or EBh (Quad Read) commands.
-Its encoding is: 0: XiP mode (continuous read mode) is disabled 1: XiP mode (continuous read mode) is enabled If this bit is set and either the E7h or EBh commands are executed, the command is only required for the first access (1-4-4).
+This bit is encoded as follows: 0: XiP mode (continuous read mode) is disabled 1: XiP mode (continuous read mode) is enabled If this bit is set and either the E7h or EBh commands are executed, the command is only required for the first access (1-4-4).
 In this case, the command is transferred on the SI pin, and the address and data are transferred on the SI (I/O 0), SO (I/O 1), WP (I/O 2), and HOLD (I/O 3) pins.
 Subsequent accesses require only address and data (0-4-4).
-Note that if either this bit or the QE bit (see bit 1 of Status Register 2) is 0, the device can never be placed into 0-4-4 mode, and a command is required for each access.
-2:0 BWS[2:0] Burst Wrap Settings R 001 This 3-bit field maps to the W6:W4 bits of the Set Burst Wrap command (77h) to determine the burst wrap status and the wrap length.
-See Section 6.14 for more information on the Set Burst Wrap command.
+Note that if either this bit or the QE bit (see bit 1 of Status register 2) is 0, the device can never be placed into 0-4-4 mode, and a command is required for each access.
+2:0 BWS[2:0] Burst Wrap Settings R 001 This three-bit field maps to the W6:W4 bits of the Set Burst Wrap command (77h) to determine the burst wrap status and the wrap length.
+See Section 7.13 for more information on the Set Burst Wrap command and an encoding of this field.